jpdean/dolfinx/python/doc/source/developer.rst

 Developer resources
 ===================

-DOLFIN development takes place on `Bitbucket
+DOLFIN development takes place on `GitHub
-<https://bitbucket.org/fenics-project/dolfin>`_.
+<https://github.com/FEniCS>`_.
 For information about how to
 get involved and how to get in touch with the developers, see our `community page <https://fenicsproject.org/community/>`_.